Mark-Barr/hiring_challenge/README.md

 Finally, I'd like you to answer a few questions.
 Edit this readme in your forked repository and put the answers inline below.

 1. Why did you chose the technology stack you chose (language, data store, etc)?

+>> I chose to solve the problem using Java with a Spring MVC framework, an iBatis persistence layer, and a MySQL db.
+I mostly chose this
+>> technology stack because I was familiar with these technologies.
+Given the short timeframe to complete the task, I needed to get
+>> something done quickly, so going with the familiar seemed an easy decision.

 2. Did you seriously consider another stack?
 If so, roughly how would it have worked?
 If not, why not?

+>> I didn't, again, mostly because of the time constraint.
+If I were given a longer period of time, I might have looked into a Ruby on Rails approach.
+>> For application two, I took a stab at building a web page using jquery's ajax xml reading function.
+I'm less familiar with this technology, however,
+>> and when I ran into some issues, I decided to go with the Java command line app solution.

 3. Suppose for a second the toy application you've built needed to scale up.
 What might you change to accommodate a huge influx of users?
 What about a significantly larger amount of data?

+>> The Java/Spring framework I've used should be able to scale up nicely.
+It is commonly used in enterprise solutions.
+What is currently lacking
+>> from my solution, though, is a paging mechanism.
+For the purposes of this example application, I capped the number of rows that could be
+>> pulled back when querying the database on the larger of the datasets, but if I were to work on this project again, I would definitely
+>> implement some sort of paging mechanism.

 4. Finally, I'd like to test your Google skills.
 What's the idiomatic way to slurp in file contents in Haskell?
 What about Golang?

+>> so, some quick Googling shows the 'getContent' operation is the Haskell method for reading a file, and Golang, file slurping can be accomplished
+>> with the function 'ReadFile(filename string) ([]byte, error)'.
+Not sure if these are the 'idiomatic' responses you are looking for, but they should
+>> get the job done.

+NOTE: I've included additional READMEs under each of the application directories with notes specific to those tasks.

+Thanks for this opportunity to work on this challenge.

+Best,
+Mark Barr